 Moreover, in a trend with sobering implications for safety net institutions, uncompensated care is increasingly concentrated among an ever-shrinking number of providers.
 AHA data on public general hospitals in the 100 largest cities (a subset of total NAPH members) from 1980 and 1993 indicate that the category of selfpay (or no-pay) patients increased from 16.8 percent of gross charges to 22.2 percent, or an increase of over 30 percent.
-Among private general hospitals during the same period, the proportion of patients with no insurance decreased from 7.4 percent of gross charges to 5.5 percent, a 26 percent, reflecting increasing competition for less costly Medicaid patients, such as healthy pregnant women and children.3
+Among private general hospitals during the same period, the proportion of patients with no insurance decreased from 7.4 percent of gross charges to 5.5 percent, a 26 percent decrease.
+At the same time, private hospitals' share of Medicaid patients grew by 15 percent, reflecting increasing competition for less costly Medicaid patients, such as healthy pregnant women and children.